Jottinha/2FA-Email-Authentication/README.md

 User log in page
 - [x] Login screen where users can enter their email and password to access the system.
 - [x] Animte sing in button
-- [ ] Function to try to login the user using the get method.
+- [ ] Function to try to login the user using the post method.
 - [ ] Call authentication page after log in.

 User authentication page